Appropriation (Parliament) (2020-2021) Bill 2020

 10.17 pmMs CAMMOpposes

-Criticised the government for using COVID-19 as an excuse to delay the budget and for failing to deliver for regional councils and businesses.
+Criticised the government for using COVID as an excuse to delay the budget, while campaigning on investment in aquaculture and growth for the Whitsunday region.

-COVID-19 has presented challenges for many across our state.
-For the Labor government, delivering a budget before the election was their challenge.2020-12-03View Hansard
+For the Labor government, delivering a budget before the election was their challenge—using the excuse that the federal government had not delivered.2020-12-03View Hansard

 10.32 pmMs McMILLANSupports